LMAFR/foundry-course/foundry-f23/foundry-fund-me-f23/commands.md

 For example, we could do: forge coverage --fork-url $SEPOLIA_RPC_URL

+### Get how much is going to cost us to run a test

+forge snapshot --mt {functionTestName or regex}

 ### Types of tests

 * Unit tests: to test a part of our code.